 I think you will agree that every state has its favorite foods.
 Massachusetts has its clam chowder.
 Louisiana has gumbo, while Texas and Missouri both claim the BBQ has its own.
-Michigan food is blessed with such variance in culture and resources that you can’t pin down any specific Michigan foods as “the” iconic favorite.
+Michigan food is blessed with such variance in culture and resources that you can’t pinpoint any specific Michigan foods as “the” iconic favorite.
 Here are a few Michigan foods and classic Michigan recipes that are our favorites.

 10. Great Lakes Fried Walleye